roganOh/data-engineering/docs/Airflow Installation.md

 airflow.cfg  airflow.db  logs  unittests.cfg
 ```

-### Now edit /var/lib/airflow/airflow.cfg to do the following 3 things:
+#### Now edit /var/lib/airflow/airflow.cfg to do the following 3 things:

  * change the "executor" to LocalExecutor from SequentialExecutor
  * change the db connection string ("sql_alchemy_conn") to point to the local Postgres installed above
-   * Here you need to use the ID, PASSWORD and DATABASE assigned to you
+   * Here you need to use the ID, HOST, PASSWORD and DATABASE assigned to you
  * change Loadexample setting to False

 ```